Menu

 AMPHIBIANS

-At Harris Ranch, amphibians can likely be found along or near the Boise River, the artificial trout spawning stream, in wetland areas, and along or near canals.
+At Harris Ranch, amphibians can likely be found along or near the Boise River, creeks, in wetland areas, and along or near canals.
 Although generally associated with wet areas, some amphibian species can range quite a distance from a given water source.
-For those species the much of the total Harris Ranch property may be important habitat.

 Wildlife Express Newsletter